lsst-sqre/phalanx/docs/admin/installation.rst

 #.
 Decide on your approach to user home directory storage.
    The Notebook Aspect (the ``nublado`` application) requires a POSIX file system.
-   The most frequently used method of providing that file system is NFS mounts, but you may instead want to use a different file system that's mounted on the Kubernetes cluster nodes and exposed to pods via ``hostPath``.
+   The most frequently used method of providing that file system is NFS mounts, but you may instead want to use persistent volume claims or a different file system that's mounted on the Kubernetes cluster nodes and exposed to pods via ``hostPath``.
-   Either way, you will need to configure appropriate mount points in :px-app:`nublado` when you configure each application in the next step.
+   Whatever storage you choose, you will need to configure appropriate mount points in :px-app:`nublado` when you configure each application in the next step.

 #.
 For each enabled application, create a corresponding :file:`values-{environment}.yaml` file in the relevant directory under `applications <https://github.com/lsst-sqre/phalanx/tree/main/applications/>`__.
    Customization will vary from application to application.